albuquerque-lucas/star-wars-planet-search/README.md

 2. Use the search bar to find planets by name.
 3. Utilize the available filters to refine your search based on specific characteristics such as climate, terrain, population, and more.
 4. The results will automatically update as you apply the filters.

+## Test Coverage

+✅ Star Wars Planet Search has been tested using React Testing Library.

 ## Contribution